abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 | Object\.preventExtension | ❌     | ✅    | ✅      | ✅      |

 :::info
-`const` makes the variable binding immutable but it’s value can still be modified.
+`const` makes the variable binding immutable but its value can still be modified.
 `Object.freeze()` ignores the value modification to an object but there is no restriction on the binding.
 :::